le717/Blocks/Documentation/Tutorial.md

 Correct, your mod will not work if is not properly created, but how do you know if it works? *Island Xtreme Stunts* has a pretty simple way of telling you if your mod is not correctly created: it crashes! :stuck_out_tongue:

-More specifically, if the game crashes when you try to load a minigame, no matter what level, it will crash before it loads at all.
-If the game does not crash, then you made your mod correctly.
-Thus, ensuring you editing correctly really pays off in the long run!
+More specifically, the game will crash when you try to load a broken level if that level is the current level.
+If the broken level is one you have already completed, it won't crash, but it would if you loaded that one.
+If the broken level is ahead of the current level, then the game will crash when you reach that level.
+Thus, ensuring you edit correctly really pays off in the long run!

 #### Lesson #3: Jumping to Specific Levels ####